-The Conscious Discipline Method Helps Parents Think More And Punish Less
+The Conscious Discipline Method Helps Parents Think More and Punish Less

-Conscious Discipline gives you the tools to yell less, think more, and stay in control.
+It gives you the tools to yell less, think more, and stay in control.

-What Is Conscious Discipline?
+What is Conscious Discipline?

 How Does Conscious Discipline Work?